-Prices of Admission : - Stalls (Numbered and Reserved), L1 18.; Unreserved Scats (Body of the Hall) and West Gallery, 103.
-6d.; Area (under West Gallery), 7s.
+The Chorus and Orchestra will consist of more than 600 Verformers.
+Conductor, M. BENEDICT.
+Prices of Admission :--Stalls (Numbered and Reserved), £1 18.; Unreserved Seats (Body of the Hall) and West Gallery.
+10s.
+6d. ; Area (under West Gallery), 7s.
 Doors open at Seven, to commence at Eight o'clock precisely.

-The Tickets will be appropriated according to the order of application, and no more will be issued than the Hall can conveniently accommodate.
+The Tickets will be appropriated according to the order of application, and no more will be issued than the Hall can conveniently accominodate.

 A correct book of the Oratorio is given with the Tickets.
-Application for Tickets to be made at Mr. MITCHELL'S Royal Library, 33, Old Bond-street.
+Application for Tickets to be made at Mr. MITCHELL'S Roy al Library, 33, Old Bond-street.

-DR. KAHN'S CELEBRATED ANATOMI-CAL MUSEUM, 4, Coventry-street, Leicester-square (open for Gentlemen only), the rarity and completeness of whose contents have already acquired for it an European reputation, and obtained the warm commendations of the pross in this and other countries is your open daily. reputation, and obtained the warm commendations of the press in this and other countries is now open daily.
-A New Series of Original Specimens and Models, embracing some most important and curlous features, illustrative of the wonders and secrets of the Human Structure, has just been added to the Collection, which now stands wholly un-rivalled in the world.
-Medical practitioners and students and the public at large are invited to visit the Museum, where Lectures are delivered during the day, and a new and peculiarly interesting one is delivered by Dr. KAHN, at half-past Eight o'clock every Evening, on the Reproductive Functions in Man.
+R. KAHN'S CELEBRATED ANATOMI-CAL MUSEUM, 4, Coventry-street, Leicester-square (open for Gentlemen only), the rarity and completess of whose contents have already acquired for it an European reputation, and obtained the warm commendations of the press in this and other countries is now open daily.
+A New Series of Original Specimens and Models, embracing some most important and curious features, illustrative of the wonders and secrets of the Human Structure, has just been added to the Collection, which now stands wholly un-rivalled in the world.
+Medical practitioners and students and the public at large are invited to visit the Museum, where Lectures are delivered during the day, and a new and peculiarly interesting one is delivered by Dr. KANS, at half next Eight objects every Evening on the Darse during the term half-past Eight o'clock every Evening, on the Reproductive Functions in Man.
 Admission, One Shilling.

-Just published, price is., free by post (gratis to Visitors to the Museum), a new edition of Dr. KAHN's Treatise,
+Just published, price Is., free by post (gratis to Visitors to the Museum), a new edition of Dr. KAUN'S Treatise, and an an interl the jum22